FRRouting/frr/doc/user/vnc.rst

 ------------------------------------------

-A route reflector eliminates the need for a fully meshed NVA network by acting as the hub between NVAs. :figure:`vnc-fig-vnc-frr-route-reflector` shows BGP route reflector ``BGP Route Reflector 1`` (192.168.1.100) as a route reflector for NVAs ``NVA 2``(192.168.1.101) and ``NVA 3`` (192.168.1.102).
+A route reflector eliminates the need for a fully meshed NVA network by acting as the hub between NVAs. :ref:`vnc-fig-vnc-frr-route-reflector` shows BGP route reflector ``BGP Route Reflector 1`` (192.168.1.100) as a route reflector for NVAs ``NVA 2``(192.168.1.101) and ``NVA 3`` (192.168.1.102).